Devashi-Choudhary/Devashi-Choudhary/README.md

 ### Glad to see you here!  ![](https://komarev.com/ghpvc/?username=Devashi-Choudhary&color=blueviolet)

-Artificial Intelligence is something which is cool stuff that coincides with my passion and hobby.
+Artificial Intelligence is a cool stuff that coincides with my passion and hobby.
 Enthusiastic and Motivated, I like to have my creative juice flowing into the stream to complete it with the right flavour of Hard-work & Dedication and also, save some time on my calendar for creativity and photography.

 <img align="right" width="400" height="250" src="https://drive.google.com/uc?export=view&id=1SBE9oKK4n9OzssC-RW0Z6xdFH_4M9rWJ">